Direct Parent PLUS

 - In the School Name section, be sure to select the University of Louisville.

 - In the Loan Period section, select the appropriate loan period start and end dates.
-Please allow 10-14 days processing time.
-After the last day of enrollment in the current term, our office cannot certify a PLUS Loan Request.
+After the last day of enrollment for the period requested, our office cannot certify a PLUS Loan Request.
+Please allow up to 14 business days for processing.

 - For summer 2014, select Loan Period = 05/2014 – 08/2014